Parimalav1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+It's a tree of html elements in a page.

 2. What is an event?
+When a user interacts with a page, it generates an event eg.click, scroll etc.

 3. What is an event listener?
+It's a function that is called when an event happens.

 4. Why would we convert a NodeList into an Array?
+An array is made from Nodelist to modify the content and it doesn't have methods like forEach, map for loop etc.

 5. What is a component?
+A component renders a part of a webpage.

 ### Git Set up